Biostatistics4SocialImpact/sc_simex/README.md

 This R code (R version 4.0.5) with simulated subject and business data demonstrates an example of bias correction using SC-SIMEX.
-Plots and output provided with this code and data sets are reproducible by running the following code.
-400 subjects and 600 businesses are generated uniformly on the 10 x 10 grid and the buffer radius is set to be 0.3 (Euclidean distance) considering the size of zip polygon (unit square).
+Plots and output below are reproducible with provided codes and data.
+For this toy example, 400 subjects and 600 businesses are generated uniformly on the 10 x 10 grid and the buffer radius is set to be 0.3 (Euclidean distance) considering the size of zip polygon (unit square).
 ZIP centroid is a centre of 1 x 1 square.